 The photo editing app VSCO is available as a free download and has been able to successfully monetize its 30 million monthly active users by offering in-app purchases of photo presets.

-Preset packs cost between $0.99 and a few dollars, with each set having their aesthetic for creating specific types of images.
+Preset packs cost between $0.99 and a few dollars, with each set having its aesthetic for creating specific types of images.

 5. Subscriptions Model